hernanmp/hernanmp.github.io/index.md

 ## Welcome!

-Starting the Fall of 2019, I am going to be a Tenure-track Assistant Professor in the [Department of Statistics at University of California, Los Angeles](http://statistics.ucla.edu/).
+Starting on July of 2019, I am going to be a Tenure-track Assistant Professor in the [Department of Statistics at University of California, Los Angeles](http://statistics.ucla.edu/).
 Currently, I am Neyman Visiting Assistant Professor in the [Department of Statistics at University of California, Berkeley](http://statistics.berkeley.edu/).
 Before that, I earned a  Ph.D. in statistics at [The University of Texas at Austin](https://stat.utexas.edu/) in May 2017 under the supervision of  [Prof. James Scott](http://jgscott.github.io/).
 Prior to that, I completed a B.S in Mathematics at [CIMAT](https://www.cimat.mx/en) in April 2013 advised by [Prof. Daniel Hernandez-Hernandez](https://www.cimat.mx/~dher/).
 A copy of my CV  can be found [here](https://github.com/hernanmp/hernanmp.github.io/blob/master/cv_oscar_madrid.pdf).